acg-team/Bioinfo4B/README.md

 - work on a project to practice acquired knowledge on a topic of interest

-- work in groups on datasets provided by real life science researchers on phylogenetics, immunobiology, molecular biology, cancer genomics and machine learning
+- work in groups on datasets provided by real life science researchers on phylogenetics, immunobiology, molecular biology, and cancer genomics

 - present their findings